 If you’re at a massive museum like the Louvre, the Met, or the British Museum, you won’t see everything in one visit.
 These museums are best experienced by going back repeatedly.
 Other large museums are the same way.

 4. Learn the Museum Layout

-If you're visiting a big museum and want to be efficient with your time, you may want to take a look at the layout of the building in advance.
+If you’re visiting a big museum, you’ll want to be efficient with your time.
+In the case, the best museum tip is to look at the layout of the building in advance.